40843245/OOXML/Word/structure/Appendix 1 -- xml tag in Document.md

-# Appendix 1 -- xml tag in Document.md
+# Appendix 1 -- xml tag in Document
 ## Prequisite
 To have a better understanding of a list of tags in OOXML, it's better to be familiar with these basic knowledgement or concepts before looking at these articles.